I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_header.md

 <dd>
 Opens streams in the specified bulk endpoint.
 If set, the URB is used with  <a href="..\usb\ns-usb-_urb_open_static_streams.md">_URB_OPEN_STATIC_STREAMS</a> as the data structure.

 Available in Windows 8.
-For information about formatting an URB for an open-stream request, see <a href="buses.how_to_open_streams_in_a_usb_endpoint">How to Open and Close Static Streams in a USB Bulk Endpoint</a>.
+For information about formatting an URB for an open-stream request, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh450846">How to Open and Close Static Streams in a USB Bulk Endpoint</a>.

 ### -field URB_FUNCTION_CLOSE_STATIC_STREAMS